 Providing education & training for

 We are a volunteer-led registered charity focused on raising mental health awareness in the communities in Bedfordshire.
-The charity was founded in 2015 by University of Bedfordshire student Jolel Miah and was awarded charity status by the charities commission in 2016.
+The project started in 2014 and the charity was founded in 2015 by University of Bedfordshire PhD student Jolel Miah and was awarded charity status by the charities commission in 2016.
 The official launch was at the University of Bedfordshire in 2017 with support from the academic and wider mental health community in Bedfordshire.